 Why IBEW Local 607?

 Your shop can become a union shop.
-The result will be a higher standing for you and you coworkers, and your employer will be among thousands of successful union electrical contractors.
-Contact us for more information about joining.
+The result will be a higher standing for you and you coworkers, and your employer will be among thousands of successful union electrical contractors, including dozens in this area.
+Complete this simple form, and we will share more information about joining.

 Even if your employer keeps you on prevailing wage jobs, there are other fairly negotiated benefits that they are not required to provide.
 Below are some of those examples and a Retirement Table you can use to find out what kind of retirement you could be working toward.